libretro/docs/docs/library/scummvm.md

 - [GPLv2](https://github.com/libretro/scummvm/blob/master/COPYING)

-A summary of the licenses behind RetroArch and its cores have found [here](https://docs.libretro.com/tech/licenses/).
+A summary of the licenses behind RetroArch and its cores can be found [here](https://docs.libretro.com/tech/licenses/).

 ## Extensions